What is next of kin and how do courts determine it?

 • Great grandchildren

-As you go down the list, the first relative who is still alive may be considered next of kin in this situation.
+As you go down the list, the first relative still alive may be considered the next of kin in this situation.
 For example, according to the list above, if there was no surviving spouse, children, or parents at the time of their death, then, under intestate succession law, their siblings would effectively become their next of kin.

 While next of kin can be a confusing term, meaning slightly different things in different scenarios, if you are currently dealing with your loved one’s estate, you can always rely on the court to provide you with the correct information regarding this terminology in your particular state or county.